makotosoul/idea-case-backend/README.md

 ### How to dockerize the local MariaDB database

-1. Edit the .env file to set your desired root password, secondary user/password combination, and the host machine DB port
+1. Edit the .env file to set your desired database name, root password, secondary user/password combination, and the host machine DB port

 2. Run this command to launch application: